 Muscle-invasive bladder cancer means the tumor(s) have grown into the muscle of the bladder and may have spread outside the bladder.
 These tumors are stage II (2), stage III (3) or stage IV (4).
-For more information about staging, visit our Diagnosis & Staging page.
+Learn more about staging.

 Ask your health care team about the short- and long-term side effects your treatment may cause and how to cope with those side effects.
 You will also want to know what symptoms you should let your urology care team know about right away.

 Surgery for Stage II (2) or III (3)

 Most patients with stage II (2) or stage III (3) bladder cancer will have their bladder removed.
 The surgery is called a radical cystectomy.

 - In men, the surgery involves removing the entire bladder as well as the prostate and seminal vesicles.

 - In women, the bladder is removed along with the uterus, ovaries, and part of the vagina.